wikimedia/design-codex/packages/codex-docs/component-demos/thumbnail/thumbnail.md

 </template>
 </cdx-demo-wrapper>

-### Placeholder icon
+### Placeholder

-The placeholder icon serves two purposes:
+The placeholder serves two purposes:

 1. To display while a thumbnail image is loading, improving the experience of those with slower connections